 Cornerstone Intern House

-The Cornerstone Intern House in College Park, Maryland, is a housing option for Washington, D.C. summer interns.
+The Cornerstone Intern House in College Park, Maryland, is a housing option for Washington, D.C. summer interns who have an internship, but are looking for housing.
 Cornerstone has provided a unique family-oriented atmosphere for nearly 20 years.
 The hope is that Cornerstone would provide a fun atmosphere for summer interns who are seeking to learn and grow not only in their career objectives, but also in their relationships.

 Congressional Fellows Program